arjunkhode/Web-developer-illy-mistakes-/readme.md

 	console.log(btn.dataset.state);
 ```

-<li>Are the eventListeners camel-case?
-Is it mousedown or mouseDown? </li>
+1. Are the eventListeners camel-case?
+Is it mousedown or mouseDown?
 No, the eventListeners are all lowercase
 ```
 document.addEventListener('mousedown',function(){...});
 ```

-<li>Then again, is it setTimeout or settimeout?
-I am confused between the eventListener case and standard JavaScript functions case.</li>
+1. Then again, is it setTimeout or settimeout?
+I am confused between the eventListener case and standard JavaScript functions case.
 ```
 //It is setTimeout(); Standard javascript function names are camelCase const tx = setTimeout(function(){console.log("Hi, I am 5 seconds late, sorry.")},5000);